jessepav/lacygoill-wiki-backup/vim/string.md

 It can be used to transform a string:

-   • by truncating a substring or a float
+   - by truncating a substring or a float

-   • adding a padding of spaces or `0`s
+   - by adding a padding of spaces or zeros

-   • convert a number from a base into another
+   - by converting a number from a base into another

 ###
 ### Which number conversions can it perform?